kiboschool/course-frontend-web-dev/src/lessons/introduction-to-react/project.md

 ### Milestone 1: Project Setup

-Explore the folder we provide you with the boiler plate code, install dependencies and run the project (in local host)
+Explore the folder we provide you with the boilerplate code, install dependencies, and run the project (in the local host)

 ### Milestone 2: Create Static Components

 Create the static version of the app.

 It should contain the following  components: